 The reserve fund is fully funded upfront with a subordinated loan provided by CaixaBank, S.A.
 The reserve fund will be available for shortfalls in interest and principal for Class A during the life of the deal and for interest and principal shortfalls for Class B, when Class A is fully amortised.
-Moody' considers the reserve fund in this transaction as being in line with other comparable consumer loan ABS transactions.
+Moody' considers the reserve fund in this transaction as being weaker than other comparable consumer loan ABS transactions, given the absence of floor in terms of initial balance of the notes and performance triggers.